Read This First

 Prompt 2: Create a table displaying the following column headers on electoral systems.

-In plain terms: Location ( 5 countries in which the electoral system is employed ).
+At the center is a simpler claim: Location ( 5 countries in which the electoral system is employed ).

 Structured comparison